 Returning home after sustaining a traumatic brain injury can require many changes and adjustments.
 To ensure a safe transition, it helps to create home modifications.

 In the hospital survivors have easier access to their medical team and therefore are able to communicate any new or recurrent symptoms they experience.
-However, it’s equally important to consult with your doctor even after you’re home and ask questions if you are having concerns about what to expect after brain injury.
+However, it’s equally important to consult with your doctor once you’re home and ask questions if you are having concerns about what to expect after brain injury.

 What to Expect After Brain Injury: The Recovery Process

 Because every traumatic event is different, it can be challenging to predict exactly what to expect after brain injury.
-The effects of TBI survivors may experience depends on the severity and the areas of the brain affected.
+The effects of TBI that survivors may experience depend on the severity and the areas of the brain affected.
 Damage to various locations of the brain may cause a range of physical, cognitive, emotional, and behavioral effects.

 Common effects of traumatic brain injury include: